-GNC products that feature one of these logos have been tested for banned substances by HFL Sport Science—an independent, world-class anti-doping lab—and have been found to be free of banned substances.
-This means that GNC products bearing these icons have been tested for more than 145 banned substances on the 2012 World Anti-Doping Agency (WADA) Prohibited List.
+GNC products that feature one of these logos have been tested for banned substances by LGC—an independent, world-class anti-doping lab—and have been found to be free of banned substances.
+This means that GNC products bearing these icons have been tested for more than 145 banned substances on the 2015 World Anti-Doping Agency (WADA) Prohibited List.

 The World Anti-Doping Agency (WADA), along with many major sporting leagues, maintains lists of substances and technologies that are banned in sports nutrition products due to their performance-enhancing effects that could be used to provide an unfair advantage.

-GNC has teamed up with HFL Sport Science, an internationally recognized, independent and accredited laboratory that provides high-quality testing for nutritional supplements.
+GNC has teamed up with LGC, an internationally recognized, independent and accredited laboratory that provides high-quality testing for nutritional supplements.

-HFL Sport Science has more than 50 years experience in the science of sports testing and is accredited to ISO 17025—an international testing laboratory standard.
-HFL has experience testing within the framework of the World Anti-Doping Agency and has the testing capability for the analysis of more than 145 substances that are considered prohibited.
+LGC has more than 50 years experience in the science of sports testing and is accredited to ISO 17025—an international testing laboratory standard.
+LGC has experience testing within the framework of the World Anti-Doping Agency and has the testing capability for the analysis of more than 145 substances that are considered prohibited.

 The WADA Prohibited List is specifically designed for urine analysis and refers to substances found in urine (i.e., after the substance has passed through the body).
 The body may convert some or all of the substance to other compounds as it moves through the body’s system.